scan-io-git/scan-io/docs/terraform.md

 # After you finished working with the infrastructure, destroy it.
 May take about 15-20 minutes.
 terraform destroy
 # During execution of `apply` command, terraform create about 50 resources.
 Deleting them manually is painfull.
 Terraform store state with all deployed resources in a state file.
 By executing `terraform destroy` on the same machine will use this state file, and determine resources to be deleted automatically.

+# Terraform also create dev vm, you can you it to build images and etc.
+ssh -A ubuntu@$(terraform output -raw dev_addr)
 ```